Automatic Writing: How to Channel Spiritual Guidance Through the Written Word

 This simple practice ensures that your channel is open to beneficial energies only.

-The Automatic Writing Process
+The Automatic Writing Process: Step by Step

 Step 1: Enter a Receptive State